-With great views, lots of places to lounge, and plenty of good food and drinks, Spruce Street Harbor Park is one of the best places to go in Philadelphia on a nice day.
+With great views, lots of places to lounge, and plenty of good food and drinks, Spruce Street Harbor Park (SSHP) is one of the best places to go in Philadelphia on a nice day.
 This seasonal waterfront oasis on the Delaware River is a fun outdoor destination for visitors and locals.

-Since debuting in 2014, Spruce Street Harbor Park has been named one of the best urban beaches in the US.
-While you won’t find sand here, there is a boardwalk and ample room for relaxing and enjoying the waterfront views.
-It’s an extremely popular place to relax in Old City.
+Since debuting in 2014, SSHP has been named one of the best urban beaches in the US.
+While you won’t find sand here, there is a boardwalk and ample room for playing and enjoying the waterfront views.
+It’s an extremely popular place to relax in Old City and one of our favorite places to visit in the city.

-You’ll find food vendors distributed throughout the park, games, and frequent special events for the whole family.
+There are food vendors distributed throughout the park, games, and frequent special events for the whole family.

 At night, this already vibrant park becomes even more unique.
 Thousands of colorful LED light strands hanging from the trees are turned on, making it feel a bit like an enchanted forest.